All children should have the chance to live happy, healthy lives.

 Alongside general mental health education, we also provide general wellbeing classes.
 These are the perfect complimentary lesson for children, as it gives them a chance to experiment with activities and learn techniques that can improve their mental wellbeing well into adulthood.
 Some of the wellbeing classes we offer include yoga, mindfulness and meditation, along with many more.
 Students are guided through the classes and provided with all the support and information they need.

 "The whole event was a huge success thanks to Sophie and her incredible team.
-The children loved the new experiences and comment that it made them free stress free and calm."
+The children loved the new experiences and comment that it made them feel stress free and calm."

 - Sarah Oliver | Head Teacher of Rowledge C of E Primary School